Monday 15 July 1940

 Battle of the Atlantic: U-34 (Kapitänleutnant Wilhelm Rollmann) torpedoes and sinks Greek freighter Evdoxia about 40 miles southwest of Ireland at 03:21.
 There are 22 survivors, and one crewman perishes.

-The Luftwaffe, apparently a Focke Wulf Fw 200 Condor, attacks and sinks 1282 Panamanian freighter Fossoula about 240 nautical miles northwest of Cape Finisterre, Spain.
+The Luftwaffe, apparently a Focke Wulf Fw 200 Condor, attacks and sinks 1282-ton Panamanian freighter Fossoula about 240 nautical miles northwest of Cape Finisterre, Spain.
 There are 32 survivors and 4 perish.

-The Luftwaffe catches 2855 ton British freighter Heworth about 10 miles south of Aldeburgh Light Vessel.
+The Luftwaffe catches 2855-ton British freighter Heworth about 10 miles south of Aldeburgh Light Vessel.
 The Heworth later sinks while under tow.
-There are 4 crew who perish.
+Four crew perish.

 Minesweeper HMS Burlington is damaged by a mine at Aultbrea.